ToyibOtus/sql-end-to-end-data-warehouse-project/README.md

 ---

 ## Project Overview
-The goal of this project is to use the **Medalion Approach** to build a modern data warehouse that consolidates multiple sales datasets (customers, products, orders, events etc.) into a unified analytical environment.
+The goal of this project is to use the **Medallion Approach** to build a modern data warehouse that consolidates multiple sales datasets (customers, products, orders, events etc.) into a unified analytical environment.
 This project performs the following operations:

 * **Project Requirement**: Analyze and understand what is expected from our data warehouse.
 * **Data Management Approach**: Choose the appropriate data management approach.